LandonPatmore/yahoo-fantasy-bot/README.md

 # Yahoo Fantasy Bot
 Bot that alerts GroupMe, Slack, and Discord users about various things happening in their Yahoo Fantasy Football League.
 ## What it does:
->Sends out messages at certain intervals: (All times are in GMT since it is not affected by DST.
+>Sends out messages at certain intervals: (All times are in UTC since it is not affected by DST.
 Will be sent at the correct times across timezones.)
 >
 >**Weekly Updates**
 >| Type                                        | Weekday  | Time      |